 What is an Orbital Sander?

-People often get confused, thinking that orbital sander and random orbital sander are the same.
+People often get confused, thinking that an orbital sander and a random orbital sander are the same.
 They’re not.
 I think because the name is quite similar, it causes confusion.

 Orbital sanders are also called sheet sanders, finishing sanders, or sometimes palm sanders(but this also includes random orbital sanders).

 Although they’re usually used for fine finishing rather than heavy material removal, in my opinion, they’re a good choice for beginners as their only sander.
 Mostly because they’re lightweight, easier to handle, and it’s less likely that you’ll oversand between coats of stain or damage a workpiece.

 And if you’re in need of smoothing the rough pallet planks, just put on a good quality coarse sandpaper, and you’re good to go.

-Some will say if that’s the case you’re using a wrong type of sander.
+Some will say if that’s the case, you’re using the wrong type of sander.
 But I think that if you’re just starting out with woodworking having one good quality orbital sander is better than none.

 What is the difference between an orbital sander and a random orbital sander?

 First of all, it’s a base plate shape.
-Orbital sanders are usually rectangular or square which makes them best for inner corners.
+Orbital sanders are usually rectangular or square, which makes them best for inner corners.
 You can also find detailing sanders that have a delta-shaped base plate.
-They also called mouse sanders and are specifically designed for tight spaces.
+They are also called mouse sanders and are specifically designed for tight spaces.

 Random orbit sander is round and usually comes in two sizes, 5 or 6 inches in diameter.

 The second and most important thing is the way they work.
 The base plate in orbital sanders vibrates in tiny circles or orbits.

-The pad in random orbital sander vibrates in “random orbits” similar to orbital sander and spins in circles.
+The pad in a random orbital sander vibrates in “random orbits” similar to the orbital sander and spins in circles.
 This makes them more versatile as you can achieve fairly good material removal as well as a smooth finish.

 And I’m sure as you’ll learn about sanders, you’ll want to add a random orbit sander or a belt sander to your power tools collection.